rogeriochaves/pictureit-editor/README.md

 Also if you are familiar with React, Typescript, Fabric.js or Stable Diffusion, feel free to send pull requests and contribute with anything you feel like should be improved

+You can enable the env var `VITE_ENV_MOCKED_MODELS=enabled` to play with the frontend without spending anything

 ## Get in touch

 You can reach us at hello@pictureit.art